shakacode/react_on_rails/docs/guides/tutorial.md

 Note, using `redux` is no longer recommended as the basic installer uses React Hooks.
 If you want the redux install: `rails generate react_on_rails:install --redux`

+The generator will add `mini_racer`'s latest version.
+In case of problems with it please visit [mini_racer github repository](https://github.com/rubyjs/mini_racer/issues/218) for possible solutions.

 ```
 rails generate react_on_rails:install
 ```

 Enter `a` to replace all configuration files required by the project.

 Then run the server with one of the following options: